2020-12-31

 The first week in Bangkok ...

-The accommodation is at a popular hostel, which is an affordable way of living that I had booked before as I didn't find a flat or dormitory.
-The first night was awful I couldn't sleep because of some drunk guys from Spain were disturbing.
+The accommodation is at a popular hostel, an affordable way of living I had booked before as I didn't find a flat or dormitory.
+The first night was awful.
+I couldn't sleep because some drunk guys from Spain were disturbing me.
 I yelled at them loudly to shut up.
-One of them was badly crying for a certain reason and they were calming him down.
-The owner came up to see what's going on.
-I said to him threatening, if you don't shut those deviant guys up, you must repay my money and I will check out!
-If I had known that there are such people at your place, I would have not come to.
-I hadn't expected such noise and people don't consider that there are other people around them exhausted after long flights and jet lag, they just unashamedly shout loudly in the dorm.
+One of them was severely crying for a particular reason, and they were calming him down.

 Fortunately, they left the next day.
 I continued living in and looking for an apartment.